BethesdaDev/registro-cumi/README.md

 Then:

 - Import a new function called fetchInvoiceById and pass the id as an argument
-- Import fetchCustomers to fetch the customer names for the dropdown.
+- Import fetchInternos to fetch the customer names for the dropdown.

 You can use Promise.all to fetch both the invoice and customers in parallel.